Three Tribes – One Settlement

 He karanga atu rā

 There are many, many challenges and opportunities facing our people, including pressing environmental, social, cultural, political and economic issues.
 As we move carefully and steadily toward a settlement that may help provide a foundation from which to address these issues, we will need your ideas, involvement and support.
-We call for those who can to bring their skills and energy home to Raetihi, National Park, Makaranui, our rivers and maunga, and the wider rohe to assist in the vast amount of mahi required to protect the interests of our taonga whenua, maunga, awa and whānau.
+We call for those who can to bring their skills and energy home to National Park, Raetihi, Makaranui, Ohakune, Pipiriki, our rivers and maunga, and the wider rohe to assist in the vast amount of mahi required to protect the interests of our taonga whenua, maunga, awa and whānau.